 - Provost Scholars are eligible to apply to the Sally McDonnell Barksdale Honors College in their junior year, as long as they have a 3.5 GPA at that time.

-- Provost Scholars must maintain a cumulative GPA of 3.0 to remain in the program.
-This is assessed each year at the conclusion of the August intersession.
+Provost Scholars must maintain a cumulative GPA of 3.0 and continuous enrollment to remain in the program.
+Cumulative GPA is assessed each year at the conclusion of the August intersession.

 Accepting an invitation to become a Provost Scholar

 To accept or decline an invitation, log into myOleMiss and follow these steps:

 - STEP 1: Go to “Student” tab

 - STEP 3: Select “Provost Scholars Program” from Detailed Navigation

 - STEP 4: Accept the invitation to be in the program.

 Provost Scholar Program Student Profile

 Number of Provost Scholars: 394

 For additional information